kidtzz/mypagev2/content/posts/edb-postgres-installation/index.md

     [here](https://www.enterprisedb.com/repos)

 2. Select platform and verison edb

     platform:
     ![img](./image0.png)

     version edb:
     ![img](./image1.png)
-3. Then will show how step how to installation
+3. Then will show step how to installation
     ![img](./image3.png)

 4. Run script in the terminal